LianaTechnologies/lianaautomation-wc/README.md

 # LianaAutomation Plugin for WooCommerce

-This plugin provides necessary functions to integrate WooCommerce with LianaAutomation.
+This plugin provides necessary functions to integrate WooCommerce with LianaAutomation marketing automation platform.

 This plugin provides the following events: order, orderrow